cmosh/koha-docker/README.md

 # 5. Useful commands inside container

-It is a debian jessie distro, koha source code is mounted in /kohadev/kohaclone
+It is a debian buster distro, koha source code is mounted in /kohadev/kohaclone

 A lot of env vars exist used to configure system (use `env` for overview)